 Democratic control of the board could jeopardize chairman Pasquale M. “Pat” Deon’s 20-year dominance at the transit agency.
 Deon, a Bucks County businessman and an influential Republican statewide, is described by members of both parties as a unique asset to SEPTA as an advocate for transit in Southeastern Pennsylvania who has clout in Harrisburg, where Republicans have a legislative majority.

-In 2022, when Chester County is due to appoint new board members, Pennsylvania will face the possibility of losing $400 million in transportation funding, part of which goes to SEPTA.
+In 2022, Pennsylvania will face the possibility of losing $400 million in transportation funding, part of which goes to SEPTA.
 Should Republicans continue to control the legislature then, Deon is expected to play a significant role in lobbying for transportation funding.